Vi-Ku/quadcopter-sim/README.md

 ```
 rosrun web_video_server web_video_server
 ```
-## To view the video feed, we can type in the below ip address:
+## To view the video feed, we can type in the below ip address while the simulation is running:

                                 http://localhost:8080/